hexchat/documentation/script_python.rst

 	This will return the value of the variable of that name.
 If there is none by this name it will return ``None``.

-	:rtype: String or Integer of stored setting or None if it does not exist.
+	:returns: String or Integer of stored setting or None if it does not exist.

 	..Note:: Strings of numbers are always returned as Integers.